 Note: This order is very important as anyone who’s ever bought a coffee in a “no free WiFi zone” knows.
-If you haven’t, you’re one of the lucky ones, and increasingly so since most public places have free WiFi, even hiking paths on the way up mount Everest!
+If you haven’t, you’re one of the lucky ones, and increasingly so since most public places have free WiFi, even hiking paths on the way up Mount Everest!
 But WiFi is never really free is it?
-Though you won’t see it as line item on your next Starbuck’s bill, like the heating, air conditioning or lights in your favourite coffeeshop you can bet that it’s included in your purchase.
+Though you won’t see it as a line item on your next Starbuck’s bill, like the heating, air conditioning or lights in your favorite coffee shop you can bet that it’s included in your purchase.
 “Would you like a refill sir?”

 This is the very opposite of Connectivity-as-a-Service.
 In the free (but not-so-free), one-size-fits-all WiFi network the costs are covered and recouped elsewhere.
-In the cold cruel cellular network you pay for every byte however it gets delivered.
+In the cold cruel cellular network, you pay for every byte however it gets delivered.
 And as consumers become increasingly price sensitive and Smart Phone usage becomes less dependent on a cellular service, CSPs need to start rethinking the way service is delivered and paid for.